 What Disclosures Are Required in a Lease Agreement in Oregon?

-Some disclosures and addenda are required in a lease agreement in Oregon.
+Some disclosures and addenda are required in a lease agreement.
 This information protects the landlord, from any potential liabilities relating to your rental property in the future.

 Among them are the following: